Search | Directories | Reference Tools

 Diversity

 In our schools and distance learning programs today, we serve a diverse student body.
 Students in your classes come from a wide variety of ethnic and racial backgrounds.
 For some, English is not their first language.
 There are many types of learning styles and strengths represented, including students who are primarily visual or auditory learners.
 In addition, increasing numbers of students with disabilities are being included in courses once only available to students without disabilities.
-Their disabilities may include spinal cord injuries, loss of limbs, Multiple Sclerosis, Muscular Dystrophy, Cerebral Palsy, hearing impairments, visual impairments, speech impairments, specific learning disabilities, head injuries, psychiatric impairments, Diabetes, Cancer, and AIDS.
+Their disabilities may include spinal cord injuries, loss of limbs, multiple sclerosis, muscular dystrophy, cerebral palsy, hearing impairments, visual impairments, speech impairments, specific learning disabilities, head injuries, psychiatric impairments, diabetes, cancer, and AIDS.

 Universal Design

 Designing any lesson or activity involves the consideration of factors that may include learning objectives, environmental issues, safety concerns, and cost.
-One issue that designers often overlook is that of "universal design."
+One issue that designers often overlook is that of universal design.
 Universal design is defined as "the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design (Center for Universal Design of North Carolina State University)."
 Universal design was first applied by architects to provide guidance in the design of environments.
 Let's discuss the meaning of each principle and its application to educational settings.

-1. "Equitable use" means that the design is useful to people with diverse abilities.
-For example, a website that is designed so that it is accessible to everyone, including people who are blind and using text-to-speech systems, employs this principle.
+1. Equitable use.
+The design is useful and marketable to people with diverse abilities.
+Example: An instructor's website is designed so that it is accessible to everyone, including students who are blind and using text-to-speech software.

-3. "Simple and intuitive use" means that use of the product is easy to understand, regardless of the user's experience, knowledge, language skills, or current concentration level.
-Test items that are clear and intuitive provide an example of an application of this principle.
+3. Simple and intuitive use.
+Use of the design is easy to understand, regardless of the user's experience, knowledge, language skills, or current concentration level.
+Example: Control buttons on science equipment are labeled with text and symbols that are simple and intuitive to understand.

-4. "Perceptible information" means that the design communicates necessary information effectively to the user, regardless of ambient conditions or the user's sensory abilities.
-An example of this principle not being employed is streaming video that is without captions.
+4. Perceptible information.
+The design communicates necessary information effectively to the user, regardless of ambient conditions or the user's sensory abilities.
+Example: A video presentation projected in a course includes captions.

-5. "Tolerance for error" means that the design minimizes hazards and adverse consequences of accidental or unintended actions.
-An example of a product designed in accordance with this principle is online interaction that provides guidance when the student makes an inappropriate selection.
+5. Tolerance for error.
+The design minimizes hazards and the adverse consequences of accidental or unintended actions.
+Example: Educational software provides guidance and background information when the student makes an inappropriate response.

 When designers apply these principles, their products and environments meet the needs of potential users with a wide variety of characteristics.
 Disability is just one of many characteristics that an individual might possess.
 For example, one person could be five feet four inches tall, female, forty years old, a poor reader, and deaf.
 All of these characteristics, including her deafness, should be considered in developing a product she might use.